TomasHubelbauer/kaloricke-tabulky-api/readme.md

 Ensure you are using a recent Node version with ESM and TLA support, e.g.:
 Node latest.

+**Note:** KalorickeTabulky does some sort of a client side processing/hashing of the password, so instead of your actual password, paste in the corresponding value as seen in the `login/create?=&format=json` request in the developer tools in your browser when you sign in manually.

 ### CLI

 1. Set up email and password in `secrets.js` if not done already: